kasper/phoenix/API.md

 ## App

 Use the `App`-object to control apps.
-Beware that an app can get stale if you keep a reference to it and it is for instance terminated while you do so.
+Beware that an app can get stale if you keep a reference to it and it is for instance terminated while you do so, see `isTerminated()`.

 ```java
 class App implements Identifiable